 OVERVIEW: The Fidelity Foundation is the philanthropic arm of Fidelity Investments, the multinational financial services corporation.
-Its philanthropic giving is large-scale, and focuses on two categories: Arts & Culture and Community Development & Social Services.
+Its philanthropic grantmaking is large-scale and prioritizes two categories: Arts & Culture and Community Development & Social Services.

 IP TAKE: The Fidelity Foundation views arts and culture, including the visual arts (and especially support of museums), as a primary focus of its philanthropic pursuits.
 In line with its corporate ethos, it takes a rigorous business-model approach to the types of projects it funds, even in this realm.
 However, it typically only funds organizations with operating budgets of $1,000,000 or more, and projects budgeted at $100,000 or more (though they do not necessary offer this much).
 It also restricts its grantmaking to twelve metropolitan areas in the US and Canada.

-As befits the philanthropic arm of an investment firm, the Fidelity Foundation adopts a rigorous business-model approach to its granting criteria.
-It doesn’t shy away from this approach just because it seeks to fund arts and culture.
-On the contrary, the foundation looks for “strategic, transformative projects that have the potential to substantially increase the grantee's impact, efficiency or long-term sustainability.”
-Within that construct, it seeks to invest grant money in the following:
+As befits the philanthropic arm of an investment firm, the Fidelity Foundation adopts a rigorous business-model approach as its granting criteria.
+It even applies this approach to its arts and culture funding.
+Indeed, the foundation looks for “strategic, transformative projects that have the potential to substantially increase the grantee's impact, efficiency or long-term sustainability.”
+Within those constructs, it seeks to invest grant money in projects that are:

 - Planning Initiatives, such as funding for “project consultants to develop strategic, business, technology and other types of plans;”